Isalo National Park: Climate

 Isalo National Park is in the arid western part of Madagascar, within the western dry deciduous forest bioclimatic zone.
 The area has a hot, dry climate with two seasons; a cooler-drier season and a warmer-wetter season.
 Each lasts from 5–7 months.
 Temperatures range between 15–32 °C, the average annual temperature is 21.8 °C and the average rainfall is 791 mm (at Ranohira).
 Precipitation is lowest in June, averaging 2 mm.
 December thru February are typically the wettest months.
 Rainfall in January averages 199 mm, but the 2018/2019 wet season saw heavy rainfall, with 526 mm of rain falling in January alone.

 Geology

 Located in the southern part of the Morondava Basin, the sedimentary Isalo Group is the main geological formation of the park, forming the Isalo Massif.
 The group is up to 6,000m thick, of Triassic to early Jurassic origin and made up of coarse-grained sandstone deposited by braided streams.
 The Isalo Massif has been eroded by wind and water, resulting in deep canyons, sandstone domes, flat-topped mountains and "runiform" mountains - steep sided outcrops that have been dissected into odd-shapes.
 These odd shapes are referred to as "runiforme", based on the French word for "carved".
+A 2024 archaeological study of man-made rock-cut niches at a site called Teniky found them to be from the tenth to twelfth centuries CE, of possibly Zoroastrian provenance.